Gradebook

 Create your gradebook

-Create a variable gradebook and assign it the value of an empty object.
+Create a variable gradebook and assign it an empty object.

 Add students to the gradebook

-Add each student (from the students array) as a property to the gradebook object.
-The key should equal the student’s name and the value should equal a new object.
+Add each student from the students array as a property of gradebook.
+The key should be the student's name and the value should be a new empty object.

 testScores

-Add a new property with a key of testScores to each student property in gradebook.
-The value of this property should be equal to the student’s scores in the scores array.
+Add a testScores property to each student in gradebook.
+The value should be that student's scores from the scores array.

 addScore

-Create an average function that returns the average of a given array of numbers.
+Create an average function that takes an array of numbers and returns their average.

 getAverage

-Create a getAverage function that takes a name parameter and returns the average of that student’s testScores.
-You can call the average function within this function.
+Create a getAverage function that takes a student's name and returns the average of their testScores.
+Use your average function inside it.